Style, Storage, & Performance!

 ORICO has provided the following:

 - A user guide.

-- A black color thermal fin [heatsink cover made of aluminum alloy]
+- A black colour thermal fin [heatsink cover made of aluminium alloy]

 - A thermal pad [Ours came with one side torn]

 The ORICO enclosure is a small, striped aluminium box with sharp edges (107x50x17mm).
 It works with Windows, Mac, and Linux, plug-and-play without extra drivers.
 It gets power from your device.
 The M.2 NVMe to USB has protection, UASP acceleration, Trim, SMART, and a 10-minute smart sleep for SSD life.
 To open, remove the screw on the back; it’s not tool-less.